rubin82000/Playerservice/README.md

 - Automatic reloading of data when the source CSV file is modified.
 - Unit and integration tests for ensuring reliability.

-**Note**: Database integration and additional tests were not implemented, but I'm open to discussing them during our meeting.

 ## Installation

 ### Requirements